Concerned about investment losses in Barclays Bank PLC Trigger Phoenix Autocallable Optimization Securities (PAOS) offered by UBS?

 The White Law Group is investigating brokerage firms who may be unsuitably recommending Barclays Bank PLC Trigger Phoenix Autocallable Optimization Securities to their clients.

-Investing in the Securities involves significant risks.
+The prospectus states: Investing in the Securities involves significant risks.
 You may lose some or all of your principal amount.
 The contingent repayment of principal only applies if you hold the Securities to maturity.
 Any payment on the Securities, including any repayment of principal, is subject to the creditworthiness of the Issuer.
 If Barclays Bank PLC were to default on its payment obligations you may not receive any amounts owed to you under the Securities and you could lose your entire investment.

 Structured notes are complex.